Dart-Code/Website/_docs/settings.md

 The maximum length of a line of code.
 This is used by the document formatter.
 Defaults to `80`.

+## dart.normalizeWindowsDriveLetters

+Whether to force all drive letters in paths to uppercase.
+This should reduce spurious errors from tools that are accidentally case-sensitive with Windows paths.
+Defaults to `true`.

 ## dart.pubAdditionalArgs

 Additional args to pass to `pub get` and `pub upgrade` commands (eg. `--packages-dir`).